Exploring Pop Art: The Reflection of Popular Culture and Modern Society — History of Art #6

 Kienholz's work is closer to the activities of a wax figure cabinet than to classical, smoothed-out pop art.
 His function was also entirely different from conventional pop art, as he aimed to scream out disgust.
 With this very disgust, he arranged every piece of furniture in the interiors of shacks, middle-class bedrooms, taverns, or doctor's offices.

-Claes Oldenburg, Two Cheeseburgers, with Everything, 1962
+Claes Oldenburg, Two Cheeseburgers, with Everything, 1962.
+Photo: missvancamp via FlickrCC BY 2.0

 In the beginning, we mentioned a fragment of Claes Oldenburg's manifesto, the Swedish-American sculptor who is considered one of the most creative figures in artistic circles associated with pop art.